yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 https://www.ntu.edu.sg/home/gaocong/data/poidata.zip; (Some people mention that this link is invalid, for reason I do not know neither. ) http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip

-Q2: I ran into some problems in reading the paper or implementing the codes.
-May I talk/discuss with you?
-A2: It would be my pleasure to answer your questions.
-Please do not hesitate to email me or leave comments at any time and explain the problem concisely so I can assist.
-Also, we hope the oral speech may resolve your questions.

 Q2.1: What does it mean "The number of the training set is 𝑚 − 3, with the first 𝑚′ ∈ [1,𝑚 − 3] check-ins as input sequence and the [2,𝑚 − 2]-nd visited location as the label"?
 A2.1: We use [1] as input to predict [2], use [1,2] as input to predict [3], and ..., until we use [1,...,m-3] to predict [m-2].
 Basically we do not use the last few steps and reserve them as a simulation of "future visits" to test the model since these last steps are not fed into the model during training.

 Q2.2: Can you please explain your trajectory encoding process?
 Do you create the location embeddings using skip-gram-like approaches?
 A2.2: Pre-training of embedding is an effective approach and can further improve the performance for sure.
 Unfortunately, the focus and contribution of this paper are not on embedding pre-training but on spatio-temporal linear embedding, and pretraining is not used in baselines, so we do not use it in our paper.
-Nevertheless, it will be a contribution if you conceive new ideas to improve embedding efficiency.

 Q2.3: Would it be better to construct edges based on spatial distances instead of using distances?
 A2.3: If the edges can truly reflect the relations between each loaction and each user, then yes.
 Ideal 0-1 edge relation is a stronger representation.
 However, constructing edges merely based on spatial distances can raise problems.
 Consider that a 30-kilometer metro takes less time than a 5-kilometer walk.
 From the data, we only know distances.